Bund798/-AlgoExpose-/README.md

 The demonstration of various algorithms.
 ###### Domain
 Web-Developement
--HTML
+- HTML
--CSS
+- CSS
--JAVA SCRIPT
+- JAVA SCRIPT
 ###### Idea
 A simple interactive platform where user can observe the demonstration of various sorting and searching algorithm.
 ###### Achievement
 These where the various algorithm that are demonstrated.
 **SORTING ALGORITHM**
--Merge Sort
+- Merge Sort
--Insertion Sort
+- Insertion Sort
--Selection Sort
+- Selection Sort
--Bubble Sort
+- Bubble Sort
 **SEARCHING ALGORITHM**
--Linear Search
+- Linear Search
--Binary Search
+- Binary Search

-**This site was built using [NETLIFY](algoexpose.netlify.app).**
+**This site was built using algoexpose.netlify.app .**